 Missing alt tags and image files that are too large are the two main image issues we have seen in our research.
 Make sure that you check your site to see if you have these problems as well.

 • Missing alt text

 The alt (alternative) text is an HTML element designed to explain the meaning of images to search robots and make them more accessible to users.
-It’s one of the most important elements of image optimisation, helping search engines to better understand and rank your image.
+It’s one of the most important elements of image optimization, helping search engines to better understand and rank your image.